Judi Patton: Personal life

-After graduating from Pikeville College, Judi married coal operator Bill Harvey Johnson in 1965 and had two children.
-They had two grandchildren; their only granddaughter died on Christmas Day 2005 from meningitis.
-Two years after they divorced in 1973, her ex-husband was murdered in a robbery.
+After graduating from Pikeville College, Judi Conroy married coal operator Bill Harvey Johnson in 1965 and had two children.
+They divorced in 1973.
+Two years later Johnson was murdered in a robbery.

-In 1977, Judi Jane Conway wed Paul E. Patton, who was also from Pike County.
-Both had been married once before, but found each other when Judi was working as a secretary at Kentucky Elkhorn Coal Mine, which Paul owned.
-She ran a garden and landscaping business in Pike County, and was active in the Democratic Women's Club, the Pike County Junior Women's Club and chaired the Pike County Cancer Society.
+In 1977, she married Paul E. Patton who was also from Pike County.
+They met when she was working as a secretary at Kentucky Elkhorn Coal Mine, which Paul owned.
+It was a second marriage for both of them.

+Patton ran a garden and landscaping business in Pike County, and was active in the Democratic Women's Club, the Pike County Junior Women's Club.
+She also chaired the Pike County Cancer Society.
 In 1984 she served as a delegate to the Democratic National Convention.

-Judi and Paul Patton both agreed with the principles and policies of the Democratic Party, which they carried with them through their political careers in Kentucky.
+The Pattons both agreed with the principles and policies of the Democratic Party, which they carried with them through their political careers in Kentucky.

 Activist work

-In December 1995, Judi and her husband Paul Patton (59th Governor of Kentucky) entered the Governor's Office in Frankfort, Kentucky.
+In December 1995, Paul Patton became 59th Governor of Kentucky and the Pattons entered the Governor's Office in Frankfort, Kentucky.
 Immediately, Judi focused on taboo topics such as child abuse and domestic violence.

 While in office in Frankfort, Kentucky, she pushed "20 bills that strengthened protections for children, domestic violence and sexual assault survivors, created policy standards for prosecuting perpetrators and expanded training initiatives from local law enforcement to judges, doctors and nurses."

-In 1994 the federal Violence Against Women Act passed, and in 1996 Patton received from Janet Reno the federal government's allotted grant funding for the Commonwealth to address the needs of domestic violence and sexual assault victims.
-Two years later, Vice-President Al Gore presented to Patton a special "full faith and credit" grant of nearly $3 million from the STOP Violence Against Women program from the U.S. Department of Justice.
-Kentucky has 11 advocacy centers in the state's Area Development Districts due to Patton's work.
+In 1994 the federal Violence Against Women Act passed.

+In 1996 Patton received from Janet Reno the federal government's allotted grant funding for the Commonwealth to address the needs of domestic violence and sexual assault victims.

+In 1998 Vice President Al Gore presented to Patton a special "full faith and credit" grant of nearly $3 million from the STOP Violence Against Women program from the U.S. Department of Justice.
+Patton's work led to the creation of 11 advocacy centers in Kentucky's Area Development Districts.
-Patton's work concerning women and children continues.

 Other leadership roles Patton took on were: